This page: | Website Features | Student Assignments | Graduate Student Learning

 - Participatio: Every article from every issue of Participatio is available here.

 - Many other items can be accessed either at this site or online at other sites (Open Access).

 - All of these items are available to the public, and no registration by students is required.

 - Student Provisional Membership.
 Your students may register as Student Members.
 Student members have access to all areas of the website, including profiles of members and mentors.
-This might be advantageous if you anticipate that they might (1) contribute improvements to Mentor Profiles or (2) benefit from reading course notes on your own Member Profile, or (3) benefit from reading members-only course notes you place for them on records in the bibliographies.
+This might be advantageous if you anticipate that they might (1) contribute improvements to Mentor Profiles or (2) benefit from reading course notes on your own Member Profile, or (3) benefit from reading members-only annotations you place for them on records in the bibliographies.
 For these three tasks, they must be logged-in.
 At the end of each semester, student members will be placed on inactive status, no longer able to log-in, unless they wish to become full members.

 - Syllabi.
 We will happily post the syllabus of any Torrance-related course taught by a Fellowship member; cf. the Syllabus page.
 In addition, we will add a link to your syllabus from your Member Profile.

 - Member Profiles.
 Here's an example of a profile with a Course Instruction block to hold course information: KVM (remember to log-in first before clicking a profile link).
 See the instructions for creating a Course Instruction block as part of your member profile.
 The Course Instruction block on your profile is not meant to replace your course management system or primary class website, but to be used as an adjunct to help organize Torrance-related assignments.
 The Course Instruction block includes these fields:

 - Course Name